 “Cypress” included all the actors from my other films (Del Rivers – from all my prior films, Craig Watkins – from “Erin Go Braughless”, and James Greco from “Cotton No More”), as well as additional actors.
 It would be the last film I’d make with a home video camera.
 I couldn’t see editing something for months when the quality of the video image was lacking to begin with.

 “Cypress” is a mess, with unwanted wind and traffic noise in parts (I didn’t have a mic with a windscreen at the time), and crooked images due to a sub-par tripod without a level, and a missing line of dialogue that makes one conversation a little senseless, but I also believe the film contains about 20 – 30% of one of the great films of our times.
 It’s a comedy, but it’s also about an America in decline, and a longing for the simple black and whites of our youth.
 Maybe one day I’ll remake it the right way.
-I outlined this one, with Rich scripting.
+I outlined this one, with The Vice Admiral scripting.

 A scene from "Cypress Springs" with an audience reacting to it can be found in an overview of films #5 thru #8.